-- equity-based awards align the interests of our executives with those of our stockholders, support a pay-for-performance culture, foster an employee stock ownership culture and focus the management team on increasing value for our stockholders; - the value of equity-based awards is based on our performance, because all the value received by the recipient of equity-based awards is based on the growth of our stock price; - equity-based awards help to provide a balance to the overall executive compensation program because, while base salary and our discretionary annual bonus program focus on short-term performance, vesting equity-based awards reward increases in stockholder value over the longer term; and - the vesting period of equity-based awards encourages executive retention and efforts to preserve stockholder value.
+- equity-based awards align the interests of our executives with those of our stockholders, support a pay-for-performance culture, foster an employee stock ownership culture and focus the management team on increasing value for our stockholders; - equity-based awards have the potential to increase in value based on our performance and the growth of our stock price; - equity-based awards help to provide a balance to the overall executive compensation program because, while base salary and our discretionary annual bonus program focus on short-term performance, vesting equity-based awards reward increases in stockholder value over the longer term; and - the vesting period of equity-based awards encourages executive retention and efforts to preserve stockholder value.

-In 2013, we granted 540,000 stock options and 2,700,000 RSUs to our named executive officers, as well as stock options and RSUs to our other employees.
-We revised our long-term equity incentive program for our named executive officers in 2013, as described further below, in connection with the termination of an outdated incentive program and the initiation of an ordinary-course annual award program.
+In 2014, we granted 657,664 stock options and 292,352 RSUs to our named executive officers, as well as stock options and RSUs to our other employees.
+We revised our long-term equity incentive program for our named executive officers in 2013 in connection with the termination of an outdated incentive program and the initiation of an ordinary-course annual equity award program.